MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-file-copy.md

   Microsoft accounts such as **joe@live.com** and **joe@hotmail.com** are not supported.

-* For Azure Resource Manager VMs, use an **Azure Resource Manager** service endpoint type.
-More details at [Automating Azure Resource Group deployment using a Service Principal](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/).
+* For Azure Resource Manager VMs, use an **Azure Resource Manager** service connection type.
+See more details at [Automating Azure Resource Group deployment using a Service Principal](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/).

 * If you are using an **Azure Resource Manager** service connection type, or an **Azure** service connection